 On 24 October 2022 the AER made a T-1 Reliability Instrument for South Australia from 8 January to 29 February 2024 inclusive.

 The T-1 Reliability instrument applies to the South Australian region of the NEM for the trading intervals between 5 pm and 9 pm Eastern Standard Time, each weekday during the period 8 January to 29 February 2024 inclusive.
 AEMO's one-in-two year peak demand forecast for the forecast reliability gap period is 3,044 MW (reported on a 50% Probability of Exceedance, ‘as generated’ basis).

 Liable entities are required to record their net contract position for each trading interval in the forecast reliability gap period of 8 January 2024 to 29 February 2024 as it is on the contract position day (6 January 2023) or new entrant contract position day (9 January 2024).
 The report must be provided to the AER by reporting day (31 July 2023) or by new entrant reporting day (30 April 2024) where applicable.

 On 7 January 2021, the South Australia Minister for Energy and Mining triggered the RRO in South Australia for the first quarter of 2024.

 Under South Australia’s declaration, the details of the prescribed period are each working weekday from 8 January 2024 – 15 March 2024 for the trading periods between 3 PM and 9 PM EST.

 Market Liquidity Obligation

 The Market Liquidity Obligation (MLO) is a market making requirement designed to facilitate transparency and liquidity in the trading of electricity futures contracts relating to a forecast reliability gap.
-The MLO operates between T-3 and T-1 when the RRO is triggered.
-MLO generators under the MLO are required to post bids and offers, with a maximum spread, on an approved exchange for standardised products that cover the period of the gap.
+The MLO operates between T-3 and T-1.